 “Really?
 Can I get a car.”

 “There’s no way a boy your age should get a car.
 We can’t afford it.”
-Mom gives him her look.
+Mom gives him a look.
 “Well, we’ll just see.”

 “Yeah, I’ll be riding off to college on my bike.”